Orange Bowl 2018: Individual Matchups to Watch in Alabama vs. Oklahoma

 Oklahoma Wide Receiver Marquise Brown vs. Alabama Cornerback Saivion Smith

-Murray’s go-to receiver is Marquise Brown, a junior who leads the team in receiving yards and is tied for the most touchdowns with 10.
-Murray and Brown have a chemistry that allows Brown more flexibility in his routes, which Oklahoma’s offensive line makes possible by protecting Murray in the pocket.
-Behind Brown is No. 2 receiver CeeDee Lamb, who also has 10 receiving touchdowns and has caught a little over 1,000 yards.
+Murray's go-to receiver is Marquise Brown, a junior who leads the team in receiving yards and is tied for the most touchdowns with 10.
+Murray and Brown have a chemistry that allows the latter more flexibility in his routes, which Oklahoma's offensive line makes possible by protecting Murray in the pocket.

+Behind Brown is No. 2 receiver CeeDee Lamb, who also has 10 receiving touchdowns and has put up a little more than 1,000 yards.

-Alabama has a strong defense generally that is going to make things more difficult for Oklahoma, and cornerback Saivion Smith plays a big role in that.
+Alabama has a strong defense that is going to make things more difficult for Oklahoma, and cornerback Saivion Smith plays a big role in that.

-As an important member of Alabama’s secondary, Smith had the biggest game of his career against Georgia, with 11 total tackles and eight solo tackles.
+As an important member of Alabama's secondary, Smith had the biggest game of his career against Georgia in the SEC Championship Game, with 11 total tackles and eight solo tackles.
 The junior adds two interceptions—one of which he returned for a touchdown—and one forced fumble on the season.

-While Smith had an incredible game against Georgia, his inconsistency throughout the season will make him a prime target for Murray to try and exploit.
+While Smith had an incredible game against Georgia, his inconsistency throughout the season will make him a prime target for Murray to try to exploit.

 Alabama Running back Damien Harris vs. Oklahoma linebackers Kenneth Murray and Curtis Bolton

-As a senior on the team, Damien Harris has the experience of three Final Four wins, three CFP National Championship appearances, and two championships.
+As a senior on the team, Damien Harris has the experience of three Final Four wins, three CFP National Championship appearances and two championships.

 The running back is no stranger to the big stage or pressure.
-Harris excelled in the 2017 season, with 11 rushing touchdowns, and while he put up yards in the Sugar bowl and Championship game, he failed to find the end zone.
+Harris excelled in the 2017 season, with 11 rushing touchdowns, and while he put up yards in the Sugar Bowl and championship game, he failed to find the end zone.

-With 771 rushing yards and seven touchdowns this season, Harris has proven to be a reliable back, despite not putting up explosive numbers.
-Harris should have more luck in this year’s bowl game against an Oklahoma team that has struggled to keep teams from scoring.
+With 771 rushing yards and seven touchdowns this season, Harris has proved to be a reliable back despite not putting up explosive numbers.
+Harris should have more luck in this year's bowl game against an Oklahoma team that has struggled to keep teams from scoring.

 Ben Jones @BW_Jones